 One of the highlights of Welcome Weekend is the Fairmont State University Convocation.
 During this traditional ceremony, faculty, staff and administrators officially welcome all new freshmen to Fairmont State.
 During the event, freshmen recite the Academic Pledge.
 FSU President Maria Rose said the ceremony is a perfect opportunity to make a lasting impression on new students.
 “Convocation is not only a ceremony to formally welcome new students to campus, it is also an opportunity to inspire and motivate them with the significance of the academic journey they are beginning.

-The annual Celebration of Student Scholarship will be held on the shared main campus of Fairmont State University and Pierpont Community & Technical College from 9:15 a.m. to 4 p.m.
-Wednesday, April 18, in the Falcon Center third floor conference rooms.
+The Office of International Student Services will host a Welcome Reception for International Students at the shared main campus of Fairmont State University and Pierpont Community & Technical College from 12:30 to 1:30 p.m.
+Thursday, Aug.
+23, in the Falcon Center third floor conference rooms.

 International students will be officially welcomed to the community and recognized for the new role they will play in our campus community.

 A long-standing tradition at Fairmont State University and Pierpont Community & Technical College, Welcome Weekend is designed to provide incoming freshmen with the information they need to start their college experience moving in the right direction.
 Leading that charge is the team of more than 70 Freshman Counselors who today, Aug.
 16, prepare to welcome hundreds of new students and their families as they begin their college journey.